Search

 Satoyama side event at International Forum for Sustainable Asia and the Pacific (ISAP) 2022

-There will be two presentations from SDM projects by National Dong Hwa University (NDHU), Chinese Taipei from SDM 2020 and South Asian Forum for Environment (SAFE) from SDM 2018.
+There were two presentations from SDM projects by National Dong Hwa University (NDHU), Chinese Taipei from SDM 2020 and South Asian Forum for Environment (SAFE) from SDM 2018.

 Key messages from SDM projects